 This year we are going to give “The Gift of Creativity”.
 The idea is to create “Basic” and “Jazzed up” Craft Kits that you can put together yourself – and then, if you wish, add a copy of Red Ted Art: The Book and you will have a fabulously creative gift – both original and different!
 What do you think?
 You don’t need much in a basic craft kit, especially if you add recycled materials and finds from nature….
 I love to add pinecones, stones and recycled fabric to our basic craft kit to get the kids think creatively about things they can find and reuse.

 About the Author: Maggy Woodley, is a mum of two and loves all things crafts!
 She loves nothing better than to recycle and forage for craft materials –making crafts economical, a bit more environmentally friendly and fun.
-Maggy also writes at Life at The Zoo about cooking with kids, sciency “stuff” and the odd bit of gardening, as well as at Theatre Books and Movies for well, theatre, book and movies!
+Maggy also writes at Life at The Zoo about cooking with kids, sciency “stuff” and the odd bit of gardening.
 Red Ted Art, is also now being translated into German, Spanish and Russian for more people to enjoy!
 Do check them out!

 How Does Festive Friday Work?